 This value controls the inactivity timer for the designated inbound ports.
 The inbound ports close when the inactivity time expires.
-This is required because the router cannot be sure when the application has terminated.
+This is required because the router cannot determine when the application has terminated.

-5. Click Add Service to display the following screen:
+Click Add Service:

-- 6. In the Service Name field, type a descriptive service name. - 7.
-In the Service User list, select Any (the default) to allow this service to be used by any computer on the Internet.
-Otherwise, select Single address, and enter the IP address of one computer to restrict the service to a particular computer. - 8.
+- 6. In the Service Name field, type a descriptive service name. - In the Service User list, select one of the following: - Any (the default) to allow any computer on the Internet to use this service. - Single address, and enter the IP address of one computer to restrict the service to a particular computer. - 8.
 Select the service type, either TCP or UDP or both (TCP/UDP).
 If you are not sure, select TCP/UDP. - 9.
-In the Triggering Port field, enter the number of the outbound traffic port that you want to cause the inbound ports to open. - 10.
-Enter the inbound connection port information in the Connection Type, Starting Port, and Ending Port fields. - 11.
+In the Triggering Port field, enter the number of the outbound traffic port that will cause the inbound ports to be opened. - Enter the inbound connection port information in the Connection Type, Starting Port, and Ending Port fields. - 11.
 Click Apply.

 The service appears in the Port Triggering Portmap table.